awslabs/duvet/design/witness/decisions.md

 consulted callee's body; no special case at the function barrier, and no container/leaf distinction at all.

-- Pro: Declaration lines are addressable again: the wrapped signature's span begins on its header line, so all 9 pairs Option D broke discharge with no placement moves (verified, 2026-08-04).
+- Pro: Declaration lines are addressable: the wrapped signature's span begins on its header line, so every pair Option D breaks discharges with no placement moves (measured: the 9 flipped correlations under Option D all pass; provenance: 2026-08-04).
 - Pro: The comment guarantee becomes a **theorem** rather than a
   rule: spans anchor AST nodes; ordinary comments and blanks are not nodes; therefore no span begins on one.
 Pinned by a